 Maybe you’re unsure of how to get started with the habit of journaling, or maybe you’re looking for journal ideas to sharpen your brain to maximize your productivity and happiness.

+If you need journal inspiration, this article is for you.
 In this article, we’ll look at the top 15 journal ideas you can use to sharpen your brain:

 1. Set a Structure for Your Journal

 If the idea of opening a blank journal and trying to figure out what to write for the day seems daunting to you, then have no fear.
 One of the simplest ideas to avoid having to think about what to write about in your journal is to create a structure that works well for you.

 First, think about what your goal is with journaling.
 Is it to increase your productivity?
 Be more creative?
 De-stress?

 Knowing the reason why you are journaling will help you create a structure for your own journal.
 You can create a list of questions that you want to answer every day or action steps.

 For example, you may structure your journal like this: